Telecoms face costly accounting change over handset revenue

-LONDON (Reuters) - Telecoms companies face costly upheaval to how they treat income from millions of mobile users after accounting rule-setters backed reform on how revenue from subsidized handsets is tallied.
+LONDON, Dec 17 (Reuters) - Telecoms companies face costly upheaval to how they treat income from millions of mobile users after accounting rule-setters backed reform on how revenue from subsidised handsets is tallied.

 The International Accounting Standards Board (IASB), whose rules are used in over 100 countries from Europe to Canada and Asia, is simplifying how companies book revenues.